WovichX/x1-tablet-gen3-linux-stuff/README.md

-# X1 Tablet Gen 3 Linux Tools
+# Thinkpad X1 Tablet Gen 3 Linux Stuff

 This repository provides scripts to enhance the user experience on the ThinkPad X1 Tablet Gen 3 when running Debian-based Linux distributions.
 These scripts optimize touchscreen functionality, enable screen rotation on device orientation changes, and provide a widget for toggling rotation on demand.